The coronavirus crisis

-The Bede Starfish Project works with people affected by Domestic Violence.
+The Bede Starfish Domestic Abuse Project works with people affected by Domestic Abuse.
 Our aim is to help build communities where everyone can be free from fear of violence, no matter who they are or where they come from.
 If you are being abused within a relationship, we can offer advice and support to help you protect yourself, take action and rebuild your life.

 - Assess the risk to your safety

 - Make a safety plan to protect you, and anyone else close to you who is at risk

 - Gather information that will allow the police to take action

 - Know what danger signs to look out for

 During the coronavirus lockdown, Strictly Come Dancing star Hayley Sanderson has created a Bede Choir of survivors of domestic abuse.
 Working with music professionals, they and Hayley have recorded their version of Britney Spears’ inspirational song ‘Stronger’ and released it nationally.
 The song aims to raise awareness of the help that’s available for those in abusive relationships, and to raise funds for Bede and Women’s Aid’s work in London and across the country: Bede Choir, ‘Stronger’.